-The closing date is Friday 28th July 2019.
-Entries will be reviewed by a judging panel including an UKESF board member, an academic and an UltraSoC representative.
+Entries were reviewed by a judging panel including an UKESF board member, an academic and an UltraSoC representative.

-The winner will receive £1,000, with a runner-up receiving £500.
-The prizes will be awarded at the TechWorks Gala Dinner & Awards in London on Wednesday 6th November 2019.
+The winner received £1,000, with a runner-up receiving £500.
+The prizes were awarded at the annual TechWorks Gala Dinner & Awards in London.

 - Be registered at a UKESF partner university on a BEng or MEng degree